Wayback Machine: A tool to capture the evolutionary behaviour of the bug reports and their triage process in open-source software systems: Bug prioritization and triage problems

+\item \textbf{Maximum severity}: This strategy chooses bugs with the highest severity first.
+This approach might be controversial due to the lack of objective assessment of the severity scores; however, we keep this strategy as an alternative approach to the existing ones, as discussed in RQ1b.

+\item \textbf{Cost-oriented strategy}: It computes the fixing time of a bug based on the Latent Dirichlet Allocation (LDA) similar to that of \citet{park2011costriage}.
+Specifically, we cluster bugs using the LDA algorithm and compute the average bug fixing times per topic/cluster.
+Accordingly, we prioritize the bugs that have the least estimated fixing time, i.e., cost.

+\item \textbf{Estimated Priority}: We predict the priority using support vector machine (SVM) after converting the textual information of the bug to numeric values using TF-IDF~\citep{kanwal2012bug}.
+We train our model on the TF-IDF output of bugs' titles and descriptions given their current priority levels.
+Accordingly, given a new bug report, the model can predict its priority level.
+The bugs with the highest estimated priority are selected at each timestamp.

+\item \textbf{Cost and Priority Consideration}: We combine cost- and priority-based strategies as follows.
+First, we normalize the estimated fixing time $c_i$ and estimated priority $p_i$ of bug $i$ to the range of 1 to 5.
+Then, we choose the bugs based on the below formula:

-We set the $\alpha$ level to 0.5 as a control parameter.
-Therefore, we give the same importance to the priority and fixing cost.
-The bug with the highest aggregate value will be selected. \item \textbf{Random}: This approach is considered as a naive baseline and corresponds to selecting the candidate bug randomly.
-We use this strategy to show how well other strategies perform compared to a random selection, and we do not recommend using such an approach for bug prioritization task.
-We acknowledge that a naive rule-based approach cannot address the bug prioritization task. \end{enumerate}
+We set the default value for the control parameter $\alpha$ to 0.5, which assigns identical importance to the priority and fixing cost.
+The bug with the highest aggregate value will be selected.

+\item \textbf{Random}: This approach is considered as a naive baseline and corresponds to selecting the candidate bug randomly.
+We use this strategy to show how well other strategies perform compared to a random selection, which is not recommended for bug prioritization tasks in practice. \end{enumerate}